-Police arrest second suspect in connection with Canal Street mass shooting
+Police arrest second suspect in Canal Street mass shooting

 Latest Weather Blog

-Police arrest second suspect in connection with Canal Street mass shooting
+Police arrest second suspect in Canal Street mass shooting

-NEW ORLEANS – Police say they've arrested a second suspect in connection with the Canal Street mass shooting.
+NEW ORLEANS – Police say they've arrested a second suspect in a mass shooting on Canal Street last month.

 According to WWL, 22-year-old LaBryson Polidore of St. Mary Parish, had been on the run from police after opening fire at another man within the 700 block of Canal Street.